Skip to content

 On GCC, typical values are std::function at about 32 bytes, std::move_only_function at about 32 bytes, and our OnceCallback at about 56-64 bytes.
 Chromium's is only 8 bytes.

-The root cause of this difference lies in the storage strategy.
-Chromium puts all state in a heap-allocated BindState, and the callback object holds only a single pointer.
-We use SBO with std::move_only_function to inline small objects directly, avoiding heap allocation at the cost of increased object size.
+The root of the difference lies in the storage strategy.
+Chromium places all state in a heap-allocated control block, and the callback object holds only a pointer.
+We use SBO (Small Buffer Optimization) to inline small objects directly, avoiding heap allocation but increasing object size.

 Allocation Behavior

-The SBO threshold for std::move_only_function is typically two to three pointer sizes (16-24 bytes).
-Lambdas capturing a small number of arguments usually fit into the SBO and do not trigger heap allocation.
-Large lambdas, however, allocate on the heap upon construction.
+The SBO threshold for std::function is typically 2-3 pointer sizes (16-24 bytes).
+Lambdas capturing a few arguments usually fit in SBO and do not trigger heap allocation.
+Large lambdas, however, trigger heap allocation upon construction.

-Chromium always allocates on the heap (new BindState), but the allocation only happens once.
-After that, moving a OnceCallback simply copies a pointer (8 bytes), at an extremely low cost.
-Our approach does not allocate for small objects (SBO), but move operations require copying 32+ bytes.
+Chromium always allocates on the heap, but allocation happens only once.
+Subsequent move operations of OnceCallback simply copy a pointer (8 bytes), which is extremely cheap.
+Our approach allocates nothing for small objects (SBO), but move operations require copying 32+ bytes.

 Indirect Invocation Overhead

-The invocation overhead is the same for both approaches—one indirect function call.
-Both std::move_only_function::operator() and Chromium's polymorphic_invoke_ dispatch through a function pointer.
-Under -O2 optimization, this indirect call cannot be inlined away.
+The invocation overhead is identical for both approaches—one indirect function call.
+Both our implementation and Chromium's dispatch via function pointers.
+Under optimization, this indirect call cannot be inlined away.

 Trade-off Summary